The Kenneth and Barbara Boardman-Weston Charitable Trust

 Overview

 The Kenneth and Barbara Boardman-Weston Charitable Trust is a private family charitable trust established in 2004 with an annual income of £265,578 and charitable expenditure of £51,131 as of 2021.
-Operating throughout England and Wales, the trust's primary mission focuses on preventing and relieving poverty, particularly among elderly people aged 55 and over.
+Operating throughout England and Wales, the trust has two specific charitable objects: (1) to provide residential accommodation for needy persons over the age of 55 years on terms appropriate to their means, and (2) to relieve persons who are in conditions of need, hardship or distress as a result of local, national or international disaster or by reason of their social and economic circumstances.
 The Charity Commission confirms that grant-making to both individuals and organisations is the trust's main method of operation.
 As a private family foundation, the trust does not raise funds from the public and operates through trustee discretion rather than public application processes.

 Funding Priorities

-The trust operates through discretionary grant-making rather than structured programs:
+The trust operates through discretionary grant-making rather than structured programmes:

 - Individual Grants: Direct support for people in need, particularly elderly individuals